adamsingle/adamsingle.github.io/_posts/2018-09-25-unit-testing-in-unity-with-zenject-unirx-and-moq.markdown

 OK.
 If we open Visual Studio (***Assets->Open C# Project***) you may notice that the Solution Explorer shows many projects in your solution
 ![](/content/images/2018/08/SolutionExplorer.PNG)

 This has to do with Unity adding support for Assembly Definition files. *Zenject* has been set up to use them also.
 So far, I've found them quite painful.
 I've had issues with trying to get project references to show up in the projects I need them in.
-So my solution for now is to kill all the *asmdef* files and go back to thye "old way".
+So my solution for now is to kill all the *asmdef* files and go back to the "old way".
 For *Zenject*, these are found in the following places:

 - Plugins/Zenject/zenject.asmdef
 - Plugins/Zenject/Source/Editor/Zenject-Editor.asmdef